 According to the Substance Abuse and Mental Health Services Administration, the growing number of older adults with mental or substance use disorders could have a tremendous impact on the healthcare needs of our nation.

 With May being both Older Americans Month and Mental Health Awareness Month, we can turn our attention toward the behavioral health needs of older Americans.

-Mark your calendars to join us on May 6, 2021 for our 4th Annual Older Adult Mental Health Awareness Day Symposium.
+On May 6, 2021, we held the 4th Annual Older Adult Mental Health Awareness Day (OAMHAD) Symposium.

-This free, all-day virtual event will feature engaging plenaries, informative sessions, and a diverse array of topics addressing the most pressing needs in older adult mental health.
+This free, all-day virtual event featured engaging plenaries, informative sessions, and a diverse array of topics addressing the most pressing needs in older adult mental health.

 Public health practitioners, professionals in the aging network, mental health providers, health care professionals, and anyone interested in ensuring the mental health of older adults.

-The symposium is brought to you by NCOA, the U.S. Administration for Community Living, and the Substance Abuse and Mental Health Services Administration.
+The symposium was brought to you by NCOA, the U.S. Administration for Community Living, and the Substance Abuse and Mental Health Services Administration.

 Register to attend this year's 5th Annual OAMHAD Symposium

 Mental health is critical to well-being at every age.
 Join ACL and partners for a free virtual event on May 16 that will empower professionals with the latest tools to improve the lives of older adults in their communities. https://t.co/etZLiuYX5T pic.twitter.com/SDcaKSJ5tE— ACLgov (@ACLgov) April 25, 2022